marwan116/blog/pages/posts/flaky_tests.md

 ```

 If you want to avoid writing boilerplate code for running your test multiple times, you can use the [pytest-repeat](https://pypi.org/project/pytest-repeat/) plugin.
-Worth pointing out a similar and perhaps more straightforward plugin [pytest-flakefinder](https://github.com/dropbox/pytest-flakefinder) which can help you find flaky tests by running your test suite multiple times and comparing the results.
+Worth pointing out a similar and perhaps more straightforward plugin [pytest-flakefinder](https://github.com/dropbox/pytest-flakefinder) which is meant to find flaky tests by running your test suite multiple times and comparing the results.

 Additionaly, you can create a pytest fixture to alter the switch interval of the test (note however that you are still modifying the switch interval for the entire test suite given the sys module is global)